Site Rename Addresses a Long-Overdue Customer Request

 Understand the Side Effects

 Before rushing to rename a site, make sure that you read and understand the side effects of the action documented by Microsoft.
-Some of these, like losing items in the site recycle bin, are quite destructive as is the effect on the Files tab for a team-connected site.
+Some of these, like losing items in the site recycle bin, are quite destructive.

 We cover SharePoint Online in Chapter 8 of the Office 365 for IT Pros eBook.
 We also cover a lot of PowerShell for Office 365 Groups and Teams in Chapter 14!